BlockLune/rclone-backup/README.md

 ## Example Senario

 I want to backup `/home/blocklune/docker_data` to my Cloudflare R2 storage.
-The bucket name is `rclone`, and the directory in it is `docker_data_backup`.
+The r2 bucket name is `rclone`, and the directory in it is `docker_data_backup`.

-My rclone configuration file is located at `/root/.config/rclone/rclone.conf`.
+My rclone configuration file is located at `/root/.config/rclone/rclone.conf` and looks like this:

 ```text
 [r2]